Watch our animation about how Billy rebuilt his life after homelessness.

 In spite of the benefits, services like this are seeing their funding cut, and new government proposals are set to make a bad situation worse.

-In order to ensure that the new funding system works for our clients and people like them, the Secretaries of State for Communities and Local Government and for Work and Pensions need to:
+Over 12,000 people signed the petition we handed in on World Homeless Day, calling on the Secretaries of State for Communities and Local Government and for Work and Pensions to:

 - Develop a sustainable and secure new funding system that helps vulnerable people get off the streets for good